 - 24. Pedestrian ways which are accessible to people with disabilities shall be provided from each such parking space to related facilities, including curb cuts or ramps as needed.
 (1129B.3.3, Fig 11B-18A, 18B, & 18C) - 25.
+Provide minimum vertical clearance of 8 feet 2 inches at accessible parking spaces and along at least one vehicle access route to such spaces from site entrances and exits.
+(1129B.3.5) - 26.
 Each parking space reserved for persons with disabilities shall be identified by a reflectorized sign permanently posted immediately adjacent to and visible from each stall or space, consisting of the International Symbol of Accessibility in white on a dark blue background.
 The sign shall not be smaller than 70 square inches in area and, when in a path of travel, shall be posted at a minimum height of 80 inches from the bottom of the sign to the parking space finished grade.
 Signs to identify accessible parking spaces may be centered on a wall at the interior end of the parking space.
-(1129B.4, Fig 11B-18A, 18B, & 18C)

-- 26. An additional sign or additional language below the symbol of accessibility shall state "Minimum Fine \$250."
-(1129B.4) - 27.
-Van accessible parking spaces shall have an additional sign or additional language stating "Van Accessible" below the symbol of accessibility.(1129B.4) - 28.
+(1129B.4, Fig 11B-18A, 18B, & 18C) - 27.
+An additional sign or additional language below the symbol of accessibility shall state "Minimum Fine \$250."
+(1129B.4) - 28.
+Van accessible parking spaces shall have an additional sign or additional language stating "Van Accessible" below the symbol of accessibility.(1129B.4) - 29.
 An additional sign shall also be posted in a conspicuous place at each entrance to off-street parking facilities, or immediately adjacent to and visible from each accessible stall or space.
 The sign shall be not less than 17 inches by 22 inches in size with 1 inch high minimum lettering, which clearly and conspicuously states the following: (1129B.4)

 "Unauthorized vehicles parked in designated accessible spaces not displaying distinguishing placards or special license plates issued for persons with disabilities will be towed away at the owner's expense.
-Towed vehicles may be reclaimed at or by telephoning " (Blank spaces are to be filled in with appropriate information as a permanent part of the sign.)
+Towed vehicles may be reclaimed at \\\\\\ or by telephoning\\\\\\" (Blank spaces are to be filled in with appropriate information as a permanent part of the sign.)

-29. The surface of each accessible parking space or stall shall have a surface identification duplicating either of the following schemes:
+30. The surface of each accessible parking space or stall shall have a surface identification duplicating either of the following schemes: